UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

 toc_mdlink: azs-how-create-scale-set.md
 ---

-# How to create a scale set using the UKCloud Azure Stack portal
+# How to create a virtual machine scale set using the UKCloud Azure Stack portal

 ## Overview

-Virtual machine (VM) scale sets in Azure Stack are a compute resource that you can use to deploy and manage identical VMs.
+Virtual machine scale sets (VMSS) in Azure Stack are a compute resource that you can use to deploy and manage identical VMs.
 All virtual machine instances in a scale set are configured in the same way and do not require any provisioning beforehand.

 ## Prerequisites